 One Term you should expect to see from a good SEO is that they cannot offer guarantees, this is because no one has full access to Google’s algorithms, but good SEO’s will have enough knowledge and experience to do a good job.

 Another way to cut costs is to get an SEO (Search Engine Optimisation) Report, this can be a good way to optimise your site, but the report needs to be carried out by a developer which could be an additional expense.
-Find out who is writing the report, is it auto generated as these programs will not give enough detail to find issues with your site.
-Some SEO companies use templates that are filled in by an Executive SEO, this is to save money at their end and help the Executives progress.
+Find out who is writing the report, is it auto-generated as these programs will not give enough detail to find issues with your site.
+Some Cheap SEO companies use templates that are filled in by an SEO Executive, this is to save money at their end and help the Executive’s progress.
 However things can be missed, talk to the author of the report and find out his/her experience.

 Once you have paid your money you may find that things go quiet, instead of a pushy sales person, you are chasing them for information on work.
 Account managers often are brought in to objection handle and have little technical ability, they may also have a heavy workload of over 100 accounts to look after.
 This means your account is not getting enough attention to do well.

-At SEO Creative we are transparent about our services, and how we keep our costs low.
-By using freelancers on a case by case basis we can give you everything you need and more, for a successful campaign and we monitor this with our ROI Reports.
+At Falkon Digital we are transparent about our services, and how we keep our costs low.
+We can give you everything you need and more for a successful campaign and we monitor this with our ROI Reports.